The review, chaired by Sir Robert Francis QC, provided independent advice and recommendations to ensure that:

 - appropriate action is taken when concerns are raised by NHS workers

-The review will consider independent mediation and appeal mechanisms to resolve disputes on whistleblowing fairly.
+The review considered independent mediation and appeal mechanisms to resolve disputes on whistleblowing fairly.

-The review will engage closely with individual NHS workers who say they have suffered detriment as a result of raising legitimate concerns, as well as with employers, trade unions, professional and system regulators and professional representative bodies.
+The review engaged closely with individual NHS workers who said they have suffered detriment as a result of raising legitimate concerns, as well as with employers, trade unions, professional and system regulators and professional representative bodies.

 Terms of reference

-The review will not re-open a case or comment upon any judicial findings.
+The review did not re-open a case or comment upon any judicial findings.

-Advisers from the NHS and other fields chosen for their experience and knowledge in the relevant areas will support the review.
+Advisers from the NHS and other fields chosen for their experience and knowledge in the relevant areas supported the review.

-The review will complete its work by the end of November 2014.
+The review completed its work in November 2014.

-More information is on the Freedom to Speak Up is available on the National Archive website.
+More information about the Freedom to Speak Up is available on the National Archive website.